-We are attempting to provide standardized broadcast equipment to all surveyors by making approximately 50 CD players available for borrowing through local NB-ERD offices.
-However, if you own a loud portable CD player, or MP3 player and speakers, you may use it for the survey provided it passes the simple test outlined below.
+We are attempting to provide standardized broadcast equipment to surveyors by making CD players available for borrowing through Birds Canada.
+However, if you own a loud portable CD player or MP3 player and speakers, you may use it for the survey provided it passes the simple test outlined on the following page.
 We have established 400 metres as the minimum distance at which you should be able to recognize the Barred Owl calls when the broadcast CD/MP3 is played at maximum volume without causing undue distortion (under ideal conditions: in an open area with no wind or precipitation).
-If your own equipment does not meet this guideline, please make arrangements to borrow a CD player from one of the locations listed.
+If your own equipment does not meet this guideline, please make arrangements to borrow a CD player from Birds Canada.

 Differences in the volume and sound quality of different CD players and MP3 speakers will no doubt affect the number of owls that respond.
-However, as long as the average volume and quality of the CD player or MP3 speakers used by an individual volunteer on a specific route does not change over time, the survey should be able to monitor long-term trends in owl populations.
+However, as long as the average volume and quality of the CD player/MP3 speakers used by an individual volunteer on a specific route does not change over time, the survey should be able to monitor long-term trends in owl populations.
 In other words, please attempt to use the same CD player or MP3 player and speakers each year you conduct the survey!